SamuelSchlesinger/commander-cli/README.md

 |     |
 |     `- flag: ~loud
 |        |
-|        `- description: Takes the argument and prints it or not, depending on the mode
+|        `- description: Takes the argument and prints it or not, depending on the mode and possibly loudly
 |
 `- subprogram: shriek
 ```